 What attracts them to the garden: These are very common insects found all across the United States in many different types of turf and gardens.

 What makes them good: They feed on mites, insect eggs and whiteflies.
-Nymphs and adults are general predators and feed on small caterpillars and caterpillar eggs, small insects such as pink bollworm and cabbage loopers, fleahoppers, lygus bugs, mites, thrips and whiteflies.
-They will also feed on various seeds and suck plant juices if prey is not available.
-Even so, they are not considered to be injurious to plants.
+Nymphs and adults are general predators and feed on small caterpillars and caterpillar eggs, small insects such as pink bollworm and cabbage loopers and fleahoppers.

 Control: These are beneficial insects, and no control is necessary.
-Gardeners should be aware of the differences in geocorines and chinch bugs to avoid misidentifying these beneficial bugs and killing them.
+Gardeners should be aware of the differences in geocorines and chinch bugs to avoid misidentifying these beneficial bugs and killing them thinking they are eliminating chinch bugs.

 Characteristics: The chinch bug can be a major insect pest on home lawns throughout the country.
 These insects live in the thatch of turf grasses and feed on the lower parts of the plants, including the crown, and use their piercing mouthparts to suck the sap out of the grass.
 Adults are about 1/8 to 1/5 inch long and are black with white markings on the wings, which may be long or short.